LongBu/AWS-MLS-C01-Study-Guide/README.md

   * SageMaker Studio has a "JumpStart" feature
   * Lets you quickly open up a notebook with a given model loaded up and ready to go
   * Current foundation models
-    * Hugging race models (text generation
+    * Hugging race models (text generation)
       * Falcon, Flan, BloomZ, GPT-J
     * Stabile Diffusion (image generation)
     * Amazon Alexa (encoder/decoder multilingual LLM)
-    * Google, and Microsoft models aren't supported on AWS as their direct competitors
+    * Google, and Microsoft models aren't supported on AWS as they are direct competitors

+###### Amazon SM Jumpstart How-To
-  * jumpstart=> launch NB within SM, with pre-populated foundation, models, (internal, hugging face, etc.)
+  * launch NB within SM, with pre-populated foundation models (internal, hugging face, etc.)
   * create a domain
     * A unique domain name
-      * The user profile
+    * The user profile (eg: execution role)
-        * execution role
     * IAM/identity center
     * SM studio integrations
     * SM canvas
-      * fine tuned network security settings
+    * fine-tuned network security settings
     * fine-tuned encryption settings
     * VPC associated with an account
-    * deploys actual hardware, though you were also given the opportunity to change the instance type(s) or potentially changing the use/# of GPUs
+  * deploys actual hardware, though you are also given the opportunity to change instance type(s) or potentially changing the use/# of GPUs
-    * Can fine-tune the model through direct input within the notebook or S3
+  * Can fine-tune the model through direct input within the NB or S3
-      * if input is large, it will train it many times trying to optimally tune, hyperparameters
+    * if input is large, it will train it many times trying to optimally tune hyperparameters

 #### Activation functions